HallaSurvivor/Blog/_posts/2022-06-21-model-categories.md

 Related to functors, if $\mathcal{C}$ has a model structure and $\mathcal{I}$ is an indexing category, then $\mathcal{C}^\mathcal{I}$, the category of
 $\mathcal{I}$-diagrams in $\mathcal{C}$ (with the pointwise weak equivalences) may not have a model structure.
-See [here][35], for instance.
+See [here][35], for instance[^18].

 With this in mind, we would like to have a version of the theory of model categories which has better "formal properties".
 While working with a _single_ model category is often quite easy to do, as soon as one looks for relationships _between_ model categories, we're frequently out of luck.
-In fact, since (co)limits are based on diagram categories, the difficulties with homotopy (co)limits are implicit in these same difficulties, so even inside a single category the formal issues with model categories rears its head.
+In fact, since (co)limits come from functors, as soon as we're interested in (co)limits we already run into this problem!
+This is one philosophical reason for the complexity of homotopy (co)limits.

 The solution lies upwards, in the land of $\infty$-categories.
 These are categories with homotopy theoretic structure (in the classical sense of topological spaces)